e1m3m0/PepWeb/README.md

   ## Contribution

 Anyone can contribute.
-Just clone the repository, create a feature branch, and submit a pull request.
+Just clone the repository, create a feature branch and submit a pull request.
 Upon review, your submission will either be approved or denied.

   ## License